ConversationalComponents/docs/docs/tutorials/map_dialogFlow_intent_to_component.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9iGWVK7CcjQ" frameborder="0" allowfullscreen></iframe>

-### Steps:
+#### Steps:

-* Choose one or more relevant components, using Cocohub's Bot Studio editor.
+* Choose one or more relevant components, using CoCoHub's Bot Studio editor.
 * Create a new agent on CoCoHub's Dialogflow Service.
 * Import CoCo intent from dedicated ZIP (Available on agent tag from the step above).
-* Enable WebHook at the Fulfillment section and set the url to be the endpoint from the steps above.
+* Enable webhook at the Fulfillment section and set the url to be the endpoint from the steps above.
-* Enable WebHook call on the target intent.
+* Enable webhook call on the target intent.

 ## Get a component.